 If you are a landlord with us and your tenant has contacted you about their rent payments, please get in touch with our team at [email protected].

-As part of their series of measures to protect landlords and tenants, the government have introduced a 3-month ban on eviction proceedings.
+As part of their series of measures to protect landlords and tenants, the government have introduced 6-month notice periods.

 This protection covers most tenants in the private and social rented sectors in England and Wales, and all grounds of evictions.

-This means that from March 26th, landlords will have to give all renters three months' notice if they want to end their tenancy.
+This means that until March 31st 2021, landlords will have to give all renters six months' notice if they want to end their tenancy.

-Landlords are still able to issue an eviction notice, but they will have to wait three months (90 days) before they can apply to start the court process of possession.
+Landlords are still able to issue an eviction notice, but they will have to wait six months before they can apply to start the court process of possession.

 How can I carry out Right to Rent checks?